xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 </pre>
 </div>

-In this chart, we are sorting the entries by the number of ENQUEUE_PKT_CNT.
+In this chart, we are sorting the entries by the number of ENQUEUE_PKT_CNT, so it represents the most active ASICs in term of packets handled.

 | Rank | ENQUEUE_PKT_CNT | MMU_IDR	ENQ_DISC | RjctDram | Ratio DRAM % | Ratio drops % | Network roles |
 |:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:|